 The diversity of narratives that audiences can see feels special.
 The Parasite win highlights a rare moment in which both Koreans and Korean Americans are taking pride.
 As I head into the new decade, I’m going to hang on to this feeling.

-Fi2W is supported by The Ford Foundation, the David and Katherine Moore Family Foundation, the Ralph E. Odgen Foundation, the John S. and James L. Knight Foundation, The J.M.
-Kaplan Fund, an anonymous donor and readers like you.
+Fi2W is supported by The Ford Foundation, the David and Katherine Moore Family Foundation, the Ralph E. Odgen Foundation, the J.M.
+Kaplan Fund, and anonymous donor and readers like you.